tomossmith/MS3-Foodie/README.md

         - First Time Visitors, should be able to easily find the navigation links.

-            Following the most commonly used layout for the navigation bar, users are able to find the navigation links to work their way around the site in the top right hand corner of the page.
+            Following the most commonly used layout for the navigation bar, users are able to find the navigation links to work their way around the site in the top right-hand corner of the page.
 The labels for navigation link are clean and easy to understand and read.
 For a user not logged into the site, the only dropdown menu within the navigation bar is to display the recipes by different categories.
 This keeping the navigation menu simple and minimal.

         - First Time Visitors, should be able to interact with the site upon landing on the site.

             When visiting the site, the recipes that have been uploaded to the site are presented to the user on the initial landing area.
-            Users are able to see a photo of the recipe, see the title of the recipe, see a quick summary of what kind of recipe it is followed by a large button that they can click to open the recipe to find out what the ingredients are and how to cook it.
+            Users can see a photo of the recipe, see the title of the recipe, see a quick summary of what kind of recipe it is followed by a large button that they can click to open the recipe to find out what the ingredients are and how to cook it.

             <img src="readme-images/testing-ftu3.png" alt="recipe cards on the homepage" width="80%">